Enter your email address below and subscribe to our newsletter

 History of Rice

-In ancient times, brown rice, which retains the bran and germ, was widely available.
-Then, the milling techniques were developed to produce white rice by polishing the deeper layers.
-Producing white rice allowed for a longer shelf life and also created a lighter, fluffier texture in the cooked rice.
-However, stripping away bran and germ also removed some of its nutrients, leading to thiamine deficiency (vitamin B1), such as beriberi in certain regions.
+In time, rice farming expanded into the Middle East and the Mediterranean through trade routes.
+Previously, brown rice, which retains the bran and germ, was commonly consumed.
+However, the development of milling techniques allowed for the production of white rice by polishing away the deeper layers.
+This process gave white rice a longer shelf life and a lighter, fluffier texture when cooked.
+However, removing the bran and germ also strips away some nutrients, which can lead to thiamine (vitamin B1) deficiency—resulting in conditions like beriberi in certain regions.
+White rice became increasingly popular in Europe and America during the colonial era.

 Different types of White Rice